I Remuneration Policy

 Decisions on the remuneration payable for Citycon Oyj’s Board members for the Board and Committee work are made annually by the company’s Annual General Meeting (AGM) as described in the Remuneration Policy.
 The decision is based on a proposal of annual fees and meeting fees as well as compensating travel and lodging costs, made by the Board on the recommendation of the Nomination and Remuneration Committee.
 The level of remuneration may vary according to the amount of work required from a Board member, taking into account the position as the Chairman or the Vice Chairman and the role in the Board committees.

-The AGM of 2023 decided on the annual fees of the members of the Board of Directors as follows:
+The AGM of 2025 decided on the annual fees of the members of the Board of Directors as follows:

 Annual fee in EUR

-Other Board members 50,000
+Other Board members50,000

-Chairmen of the Board Committees 5,000
+Chairmen of the Board Committees5,000

 In addition, the Chairmen of the meetings of the Board’s Committees shall be paid a meeting fee of EUR 800 and other Board and Committee members EUR 600 per meeting, with the exception of the Chairman of the Board, who shall be paid no meeting fees.
 Board members’ remuneration is paid entirely in cash.
 A Board member has the possibility to choose not to accept any annual fees and/or meeting fees.